adir-avraham/MyStore/ReadMe.txt

 Node.js + Angular + MongoDB Project
 ------------------------------------
 This project is about shooping online.
 As a user you can browse grocery products and make orders online.
-As an admin, you are in charge of adding nnew products.
+As an admin, you are in charge of adding new products.
 Also, you can edit products as you wish.

 DEPLOYMENT:
 -----------------------